Rauwolfia Serpentina (Sarpagandha) Uses, Benefits, Dosages and Side Effects

 • Induces extra-pyramidal damage.

-• Induces parasympathetic overactivity like salivation, vomiting, diarrhea, and bradycardia.
+• Induces parasympathetic overactivity like salivation, vomiting, diarrhoea, and bradycardia.

 • Induces peptic ulceration,